March 10, 2021 10 min read

 Both cow and goat milk infant formula aim to be as closely composed to human breast milk as possible.
 All European formula manufacturers must follow strict guidelines as to which ingredients have to be included in what amount.
 Therefore, the milk in all formulas is being fortified with all the important nutrients and the nutritional value of goat milk and cow milk formulas is similar.

 Some symptoms to look out for are discomfort (irritability, excessive crying) after feeding, diarrhea, regular nausea and vomiting, bloating and gas.
 Even skin problems like eczema and rashes can be signs of a bad reaction to cow's milk.
+If you notice any of these symptoms, you should consult your pediatrician to determine the cause and the appropriate next steps for your baby.

 What can I do if I suspect my baby doesn't tolerate cow formula?